Acute angle closure glaucoma

 This bottom photo shows that the iris is pushed up, 'bowed forward', obstructing the trabecular meshwork.

 This includes diamox (acetazolamide) tablets/injection, and eye drops.
-Resist cases may need more treatment, such as an injection into the eye to drain the aqueous.
+Resistant cases may need more treatment, such as an injection into the eye to drain the aqueous.
 All this treatment lowers the pressure, to resolve the attack of glaucoma.

 See animation Once attack of glaucoma is over, laser is needed to prevent the condition occurring again.
 PIs for professionals.
 Nearly always both eyes are treated to prevent an attack in the other eye.